bryce-marshall/firebase-bridge/packages/firestore-functions/assets/README.md

 **Lifecycle & control**

+- `epoch: number` — The database **epoch** the orchestrator is currently bound to.
+Only trigger events whose stamped epoch matches this value are processed; events from prior/reset epochs are ignored to ensure test isolation and prevent leakage of late async work from earlier runs.
+The `epoch` automatically rebinds whenever the bound database is reset.
 - `suspended: boolean` — When `true`, blocks new invocations at the registration gate (handlers are not entered; stats/observers do not change).
 - `attach(): void` — Enables **all** registered triggers (does not clear observers/waiters).
 - `detach(): void` — Disables all triggers, **clears observers**, and **cancels active waiters**.
 Stats are not cleared.